DtjiAppDev/Move-Box-Upwards/README.md

 Read the file "User Guide.pdf".

 ## Where to Download the File to Play the Game?
-To play the game, you need to download the ".exe file".
+To play the game, you need to download either the ".exe" file or the ".apk" file.
-The ".exe" file is downloadable at https://github.com/CreativeCloudAppDev2020/Move-Box-Upwards/releases
+Those files are downloadable at https://github.com/CreativeCloudAppDev2020/Move-Box-Upwards/releases